Scoring and Metrics

 - Required: Exactly 1 task in

-list - Use this when evaluating one task independently
+task_nameslist - Use this when evaluating one task independently

 Apply the same scorer to multiple separate tasks: